What’s The Difference Between CSR and ESG?

 Identifying and managing financially material environmental, social, and governance risks and opportunities is a key part of ESG strategy, and a significant differentiator from CSR.
 Whereas CSR might be more likely to align to and support a company’s values, the information a company discloses via ESG reporting is based on its materiality in relation to the company’s operations and business model.

-Tools For Managing CSR and ESG Data
+Tools for managing CSR and ESG data

 • Secure and centralized databases that house all of a company’s ESG data and assets in one place and offer a single source of truth